Why I’m Not Following You on Twitter (and How to Keep Up with People on Twitter without Following Them) - 1,493 Views, 3 Comments

 This article is going to be controversial.
 Whether or not you should follow everyone who follows you on Twitter is a topic which engenders strong emotions and heated debate.
 In fact, in the past I have been accused of “game playing” because I had 1600+ people who follow me on Twitter, while I ‘follow’ fewer than 50.

-Now I have more than 2500 people following me, while the number of people that I follow hovers around 30.
+Now I have a few thousand people following me, while the number of people that I follow hovers around 30.

 I actually take following very seriously, most especially when someone follows me.
 This is why I make a point of looking up every single person who follows me, and interacting with them personally.
 If they are going to take time out of their own busy schedules to follow me, and read what I write, then the least I can do is to acknowledge them, and thank them for the compliment.
 I also strongly believe that I need be respectful of their time - again, time they’ve taken time out of their own busy lives to follow me - and make sure that what I write is worth reading.
 (I don’t always manage that last one, but I really do try.)